SINCE 1977 :: AGAINST THE MAINSTREAM :: AGAINST THE NORM

 Already a few months before, Dom van Hool and Mark Andersen had started to assemble a little mobile studio to enable us to broadcast live from any desired location.
 It was planned to use this studio during our upcoming anniversary broadcast.

 And soon time had come: In July 2017 we celebrated Radio Sylvia's 40th anniversary.
 On this occasion, we came on the air with a superb live birthday party on 8th July 2017 at 6 p.m.
 It lasted 8.5 hours and did not end before the next day at about 2.30 a.m.
-Presenters were Dom van Hool, Piet van der Straaten, Artschie und Mark Andersen.
-For the first time, we were able to use our new mobile studio, which performed very well.
+Apart from the best music from the last 40 years, we presented old programme excerpts from the early years of Radio Sylvia.
+Presenters were Dom van Hool, Piet van der Straaten, Artschie and Mark Andersen.
+Our new mobile studio performed very well.
 From 8 p.m. onwards, the Clax bar in Hamburg also celebrated Radio Sylvia's anniversary with a live party.
 The team of Radio Sylvia joined the event early in the morning.
 It was a long night...

 However, then fate struck again: Brewford T. Justice, the co-founder of Radio Sylvia, passed away in September 2017.
 His death was a great loss for Radio Sylvia.